fredrik-hjarner/fasm68k/README.md

 <blockquote>
-Unfortunately you're out of luck. fasmg only runs on x86 processors (since it is written in assembly), so you would need to run a virtual machine with either Windows or Linux then follow the Linux or Windows inbstructions.
+Unfortunately you're out of luck. fasmg only runs on x86 processors (since it is written in assembly), so you would need to run a virtual machine with either Windows or Linux then follow the Linux or Windows instructions.
 </blockquote>
 </details>